|Date Opened||5/13/2022 3:30:00 PM|

 |Filing Deadline||9/23/2022 11:59:00 PM|

 |Job Type||Open & Promotional|

-THE REQUIREMENTS: Any combination of education and experience which would provide the required knowledge and abilities is qualifying, unless otherwise specified.
+THE REQUIREMENTS: Any combination of education and experience, which would provide the required knowledge and abilities, is qualifying.
 A typical way to obtain the knowledge and abilities would be:

-Two years of water quality experience equivalent to a Water Quality Specialist II at Santa Cruz County.
+Two years of heavy equipment operation experience equivalent to Heavy Equipment Operator-Disposal Site in Santa Cruz County.